melizhang/mt-alt-doc/en/home.md

 #### [Pay Out via Iris Disbursement System &#187;](https://iris-docs.midtrans.com/)

-Pay out money to your partners, sellers, customers, vendors or any third parties with our Iris Disbursement system.
-Whether you have a marketplace or business needing to disburse money to your sellers, doing payrolls transfers to your employees, all of your payout needs can be catered by Iris.
+Transfer funds to your partners, sellers, customers, vendors or any third parties with our Iris Disbursement system.
+Whether you are a marketplace needing to disburse money to sellers, or business doing payrolls transfers to your employees - all of your payout needs can be catered by Iris.
 Iris supports disbursing money to Gopay accounts or any kind of bank accounts in Indonesia.
 </div>

 ## Misc {docsify-ignore}